nextdeveloper-nl/generator/docs/core_module.md

 Contains controllers, middlewares and requests.
 All of the logic to handle http requests are done in this directory.

 ##### 6.8.1.
 Controllers
 Controllers are located here.
 Each controller group a related request handling logic into a class and encapsulated under PlusClouds\${ModuleName}\Http\Controllers namespace.
 Each implemented controller should reflect what it is controlling and should be named as ${Purpose}Controller.
-Furthermore, controllers should extend AbstractController (PlusClouds\Core\Http\Controllers\AbstractController).
+Furthermore, controllers should extend AbstractController ( NextDeveloper\Commons\Http\Controllers\AbstractController).
 Implemented Traits in AbstractController should also be examined before beginning to define a new controller to avoid duplicated function implementations.
 Further details about controllers can be found in; https://laravel.com/docs/controllers .
 However, as this link explains Laravel controllers, it should not be considered fully correct for our standards.

 ##### 6.8.2.
 Middleware
 Middleware checks are handled here.
 Middlewares provide a convenient mechanism for filtering incoming HTTP requests.
 For more information about Middlewares please check; https://laravel.com/docs/middleware .
 Each middleware class should have handle method with at least two parameters and should be encapsulated under PlusClouds\${ModuleName}\Http\Middleware namespace.
 Each Middleware class and file should also contain Middleware suffix such that each should be named as ${MiddlewarePurpose}Middleware.
 Additionally middlewares should use Closure and Illuminate\Http\Requests.
 The following code snippet can be used as a guideline to develop middlewares to perform some task before the request is handled by the application;